colejd/OculusEye/README.md

 brew install tbb
 ```

-If you can't use Brew or want to do it manually, The brew lib files are expected in /usr/local/lib.
+If you can't use Brew or want to do it manually, The tbb lib files are expected in /usr/local/lib.
+You can download it at https://www.threadingbuildingblocks.org/download